Manta-Network/docs/docs/dolphin/DolphinPay.md

    _Dolphin (Boto) uses a one-time shielded address.
 This is a one-time address for your private tokens.
 For privacy and security, the address is longer than a typical generic Polkadot/Manta address.
 In the next version of the testnet, we will switch to reusable shielded addresses._

+4. Do I need to keep my one time shielded address confidential?
+Can someone know my one time shielded address track my transactions?

+    _One time shielded address is not *confidential*.
+Under the hood, MantaPay protocol uses UTXO model and the input and the output of a transfer transaction is shielded by zero-knowledge proofs.
+As a result, someone know your one time shielded address cannot track your any transactions._

-4. How can I recover private tokens if I forgot my *Signer* password?
+5. How can I recover private tokens if I forgot my *Signer* password?

    _We will add recover feature to the *Signer* soon._

-5. How does private payment work?
+6. How does private payment work?

    _[Find out more.](PrivatePayment.md)_